When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Technical lemmas for bosonic operators

 The thermal channel can be re-expressed as follows:

 such that the composition of these maps describe the action of thermal loss channel and its adjoint on the displacement operator according to Lemma \ref{applem:thermal_evo}.
-Similarly, we also decompose the thermal loss channel into three simple linear maps:
+This decomposition is used in the warm-up demonstration hereafter, in which we explain how a strong noise model of uniform thermal losses can render the overlap of two quantum states trivial, in the sense of concentrating to zero.